toolateralus/scorch-interpreter/scorch_src/ideas & documentation/general.md

-- all numbers are currently f64/doubles. type name 'float'
+- all numbers are currently f64/doubles. type name 'Float'

 - newlines are expression terminators, like semi colon in C.